DamianTellez/damiantellez/README.md

 - I’m currently learning more about data pipelines and Apache Spark looking for an in-depth understanding of the data universe and helping stakeholders to find better solutions 📓✨

-- **Main topics:** Innovation Industries, Business Analysis, Academic Research.
+- **Main topics:** Innovative Industries, Business Analysis, Academic Research.

 - 📫 You can find me on [Linkedin](https://www.linkedin.com/in/alexander-batista-tellez/).